MostafaHosny2/Retail_Analysis/README.md

 # Retail_Analysis
-This analysis to find the weak point on the retail data to improve the profit
+This analysis is apart of inernship task.(The Sparks Foundation) I worked as a Bussince manger to find the weak point on the retail data to improve the profit